lxe/events-webserver/README.md

 #### Constraints:

  - Let's not worry about portability.
-Let's make this run on Linux (epoll maybe?) or OSX (kqueue?)
+Let's make this run on Linux (epoll maybe?) or OSX/BSD (kqueue?)
 I'm not sure yet.
  - Do not overcomplicate.
 Let's not rely on libuv, libev, libevent etc...
 They are too magic for me at this point.
  - Do NOT overcomplicate.
 Simplicity over compilance.
 We don't need to satisfy everything.
 Let's pretend we are writing a client as well.
  - Let's not layer this with deps and subdeps.
 Just kernel interfaces and stdlibs if possible.